topxeq/gox/README.md

 ## Development

+Feel free to modify the source code to make a custom version of Gox.
+You can remove some packages not necessary for you, or add some Golang or third-party packages into it.

 The script [here](https://github.com/topxeq/gox/blob/master/scripts/generateImport.gox) is used for developers to add imported libraries to Gox.

 The usage is as below: